ministryofjustice/hmpps-integration-api/src/main/kotlin/uk/gov/justice/digital/hmpps/hmppsintegrationapi/events/README.md

 To restrict the events that a consumer receives, the SNS subscription filter policy for each queue is updated every deploy of the code.
 To do this, we

-1. Call the Integration API's config method to receive the updated consumer configurations.
-2. Update the SNS subscription filter policy.
+- Update the SNS subscription filter policy.

 We set the filter policies to only allow the events that